mibry/cosmo-droidian/README.md

 # Cosmo-droidian

-This is the initil commit for how to get drodian running on Planet Cosmo
+This is the initil commit for how to get droidian running on Planet Cosmo